josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🔺_triangle_of_accountability_gaps.md

   A single incident involving volunteer injury or wrongful data use can trigger investigations by the Charity Commission or the ICO, undermining public trust.

 This is where the **triangle becomes a void**: legal compliance exists on paper, but governance in practice disappears.
-For the structural dynamics of that abdication, see [⚫️ Governance Black Hole](./⚫️_governance_black_hole.md).
+For the structural dynamics of that abdication, see *⚫️ Governance Black Hole*.

 ---

 ## 🌌 Constellations

-⚖️ 🛰️ 🧠 — Legal architecture, civic intelligence, governance vacuum.
+🔺 ⚖️ 🛰️ 🧠 — Legal architecture, civic intelligence, governance vacuum.
 Connects to nodes mapping privatised enforcement and volunteer surveillance ecologies.

 ---